Japanese Verse About Life For Tattoo In 100% Accurate Japanese letters – Poem (Haiku) 1

 How to order

-Just simply tick your preferred style and add it to the cart.
+Just simply tick your preferred style and hit the ‘purchase’ button.
 You have 3 writing styles to choose from for this design.
 Each style gives different impressions.
-In a nuts shell,
+In a nutshell,

 - Style 1: Elegant, Delicate